 The insurance company representing the negligent party will attempt to disprove their insured’s responsibility for the bus accident or argue that your injuries were caused by another factor.
 Consequently, it is highly recommended to consult with an attorney who can provide guidance on the most effective strategy to counter the insurance company’s tactics and ensure your school bus accident claim is not undervalued.

 Determining the responsible party or parties in a crash depends on several factors, including the cause and type of the accident.
 In a single case, the injured victim (referred to as the “Claimant” or “Plaintiff”) may be able to sue multiple parties (“Defendants”).
 These defendants may include:

-Under the state’s comparative fault laws, an injured person may be able to file a claim even if he or she was partially at fault for the accident, as long as the fault did not account for more than 50% of the blame for the accident.
-The final damages amount is then reduced by the person’s degree of fault in the accident.
+Under the state’s comparative fault laws, an injured person can file a claim even if they were partially at fault for the accident, as long as their fault does not account for more than 50% of the blame.
+In such cases, the final damages amount is reduced based on the individual’s degree of fault in the accident.

 Regardless of the type of accident you’ve been involved in, your personal injury claim must be established based on the four fundamental elements of negligence.
 These elements are as follows:

 Proving these elements may initially seem straightforward, but it is advisable to seek legal counsel to navigate the court system and pursue your claims effectively.
 The compassion and dedication of a local school bus collision attorney can significantly enhance your chances of achieving a successful outcome.

 At Lone Star Injury Attorneys, we acknowledge that no monetary amount can fully compensate you for the economic and non-economic damages you experience following an accident.
 Consequently, our goal is to secure compensatory damages that can alleviate financial burdens, allowing you to move forward in life.
 Examples of losses for which you may seek compensation include:

 An attorney in your area can assist you in pursuing compensatory damages after a school bus crash.